Fairblock/ArbitrumContracts/Readme.md

 ```

 ### 2. Install Foundry and Cast
 Foundry is used for deploying Solidity contracts and interacting with the blockchain.
-Install Foundry and initialize it:
+Install Foundry and initialize it at the root:

 ```bash
 curl -L https://foundry.paradigm.xyz | bash